100 Modern Sales Enablement Best Practices

 Best Practice: Leverage social selling & social media as part of your sales strategy.
 Use this to become known in the marketplace, give insight, build your brand, grab attention, provide thought leadership and earn the right to talk to your prospects and customers and deliver value to them.'Leverage #SocialSelling and #SocialMedia as part of your #sales strategy.
 Use this to become known in the marketplace, give insight, build your brand, and provide thought-leadership.' - @Musketta @AlarisWorld #VengresoTips Click To Tweet

 #18: Bryan Naas

 Title: Director, Sales Enablement

 Best Practice: Leverage sales focus groups anytime you are launching a new initiative.
-Focus groups allow you to get feedback to ensure you are providing the right value to the team but also give you built-in champions when you launch to the team.'Leverage #sales focus groups when you are launching new initiatives.
-Focus groups allow you to get feedback to ensure you are providing the right value to the team but also give you built-in champions.' - @bryannaas @lessonly… Click To Tweet
+Focus groups allow you to get feedback to ensure you are providing the right value to the team but also give you built-in champions when you launch to the team.'Leverage #sales focus groups when you're launching new initiatives.
+Focus groups allow you to get feedback to ensure you're providing the right value to the team but also give you built-in champions.' @bryannaas @lessonly #VengresoTips Click To Tweet

 #19: Armin Ribis